Colorado Timbersled Rentals

 Timbersleds have quickly become the fastest growing winter sport.
 It is essentially dirt biking on snow.
 The front tire is replaced with a large ski and the back tire has been replaced with a narrow snowmobile track.
 As the first company in Colorado to offer the Timbersleds as a winter rental, we have spent countless hours testing and improving these machines for high-altitude, winter use.

 Generally speaking, we prefer someone with motorcycle or dirt bike experience, however the learning curve is extremely friendly.
 Even with little to no experience, you’ll be carving in no time, finding treelines that no snowmobiler has ever seen.
 Our half-day and full-day guided trips in Buena Vista are designed to teach new riders how to ride and help improve skills for those with experience.
 The additional advantage here is that riding these machines in deep powder requires less ‘stuck’ time, due to their light weight and agility.

 Are Timbersleds hard to ride?

-NO!
+Not at all.
 Timbersled Snow Bikes are easier to ride than a Snowmobile in the powder.
 They offer stability and agility when you need it and most riders who are new to the sport will usually feel comfortable on a Timbersled within the first hour of use.
+Keep in mind, a Timbersled is a motorcycle which means that the rider is required to know how to shift gears as they would on any other motorcycle or dirt bike.
 Read more on what it’s like to ride a Timbersled from our very own Sasha Eagan

 Can kids ride Timbersleds?